-In the case of motors with a preferred direction of rotation, the motor timing changes.
+In the case of motors with a preferred direction of rotation (advanced timing), the motor timing changes.
+Be careful reversing the direction of the rotation of such motor can have a significant impact on power and efficiency of the motor.